 Drs.
-Sherry and Malloy have been developing stable isotope and NMR methods to trace metabolism in animals for nearly 30 years.
-With the addition of a dedicated 7T research scanner to the AIRC, our focus is on application of 13C, 1H, and 31P NMR methods to monitor metabolism in human diseases such as cancer and diabetes.
+Dean Sherry and Craig Malloy have been developing stable isotope and NMR methods to trace metabolism in animals for nearly 30 years.
+With the addition of a dedicated 7T research scanner to the Advanced Imaging Resarch Center (AIRC), our focus is on application of 13C, 1H, and 31P NMR methods to monitor metabolism in human diseases such as cancer and diabetes.

 High-energy phosphates such as ATP and phosphocreatine play a central role in metabolism of all tissues.
 These metabolites are easily detected by a 31P NMR spectrum at 7T, shown here.

 The effects of exercise in the human forearm are shown to the left as a function of time.
 Phosphocreatine drops rapidly with exercise but [ATP] remains relatively fixed.
 Inorganic phosphate accumulates and a small shift in the resonance frequency of phosphate allows calculation of intracellular pH.